TuyaInc/tuyasmart_home_ios_sdk/en/resource/Activator.md

 ## Network Configuration

-The Tuya hardware module supports two network configuration modes, namely, quick connection mode (TLink, it is referred to as the EZ mode) and hotspot mode (AP mode).
+The network configuration modes supported by Tuya hardware module including:

+- quick connection mode (TLink, it is referred to as the EZ mode)
+-  hotspot mode (AP mode).
+-  wired network configuration (Zigbee gateway use, no wifi configuration information required)
+- sub-device configuration

 The quick connection mode features convenient operation.
 It is recommended to use the hotspot mode as the backup in case the quick connection mode fails.
-The wired network configuration is used in Zigbee, and no Wifi configuration information needs to be entered.

 All functions related to the network configuration are realized by using the `TuyaSmartActivator` Class (singleton).